Alter Friedhof Wannsee

 Is it wheelchair accessible?

-Check the official website for specific accessibility information regarding paths and facilities.
+Check the official website for specific information regarding accessibility, as facilities can vary.

 Can I buy tickets online?